 where $\lambda_{1}(\Lambda)$ and $\lambda_{2}(\Lambda)$ are the first two minima of the lattice $\Lambda$ associated with the above norm.
-And then, to use Birkhoff ergodic Theorem with the first return map associated with the flow $g_t$.
-For technical reason it is better to slightly change the surface.
+The reason for introducing $S$ is that for a generic lattice $\Lambda$, one can use the flow to transform any cylinder $C(X,Y)$ defined by two consecutive minimal vectors $X$ and $Y$, into a cylinder with equal horizontal and vertical sizes which brings the lattice $\Lambda$ into $S$ (see Subsection \ref{sec:visit}).
+And then, to use the Birkhoff ergodic theorem with the first return map associated with the flow $g_t$.
+For technical reason it is better to slightly restrict the definition of $S$.
 For instance the above set is not a submanifold of $\mathcal{L}_{d+c}$.
 It could have some ``branching points'' while a slightly smaller set is clearly a submanifold, see Lemma \ref{lem:submanifold}.
-It will be convenient to use two surfaces $S$ and $S^{\prime}$ for the proof of Theorem \ref{thm:levy-d}.
-These two surfaces are very similar; we state all the results we need for both surfaces but we only perform the proofs for the first surface $S$.
+It will be convenient to use two transversals $S$ and $S^{\prime}$ for the proof of Theorem \ref{thm:levy-d}.
+These two transversals are very similar; we state all the results we need for both transversals but we only perform the proofs for the first transversal $S$.